For more information related to Member travel, contact Financial Services at 250-356-8586.

 MLA Travel Card

-The MLA travel card (MLA MasterCard) is a charge card that Members can use for all travel-related expenses while on MLA business.
+The MLA travel card (MLA MasterCard) is a credit card that Members can use for all travel-related expenses while on Member business.
 The card is intended for travel expenses and should not be used for personal charges or any other charges not directly related to business travel.

 Members will be issued a travel card through a common plan arranged by Financial Services.
-Monthly account statements will be sent to each Member.
+Monthly account statements are available online at www.bmodetailsonline.com on the 26th day of each month.
 Members are responsible for paying their account balances by the payment deadlines set out in the cardholder agreement.
-Members must submit travel expenses claims for eligible expenses to Financial Services for reimbursement.
+Members must submit signed travel expenses claims for eligible expenses to Financial Services for reimbursement.
 Scanned receipts are acceptable.
-In cases where scanned receipts are submitted, the originals should be retained by the Member for audit purposes.
+In cases where scanned receipts are submitted, the originals should be retained by the Member for audit purposes and not be submitted to Financial Services.

 Alternatively, a Member can contact Financial Services during normal working hours for cancellation and/or re-issuing of a travel card.